Jorge Soler Player Props: Marlins vs. Nationals

 - The 7.6 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.

-- The Nationals have a 4.61 team ERA that ranks 24th across all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA across all MLB pitching staffs (4.63).

-- Nationals pitchers combine to give up the fifth-most home runs in baseball (92 total, 1.4 per game).
+- Nationals pitchers combine to allow 93 total home runs at a clip of 1.4 per game (to rank 25th in the league).

-- Williams gets the start for the Nationals, his 14th of the season.
-He is 3-4 with a 4.11 ERA and 52 strikeouts in 65 2/3 innings pitched.
+- Irvin makes the start for the Nationals, his eighth of the season.
+He is 1-3 with a 6.10 ERA and 23 strikeouts in 31 2/3 innings pitched.

-- In his most recent outing on Sunday against the Atlanta Braves, the righty tossed five innings, allowing two earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, June 6 against the Arizona Diamondbacks, the righty went four innings, allowing four earned runs while surrendering five hits.

-- In 13 games this season, the 31-year-old has amassed an ERA of 4.11, with 7.1 strikeouts per nine innings.
-Opponents are hitting .264 against him.
+- The 26-year-old has put together a 6.10 ERA and 6.7 strikeouts per nine innings across seven games this season, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.